swnathan/SauceDemo/StepsToRun.md

 yarn test

 ## Verify Reports in Directory
-Reports will be in reports Directory
+Reports will be in /reports Directory